OpenRoberta/openroberta-lab/OpenRobertaParent/WedoInterpreter/README.md

 1. install the plugin 'TypeScript IDE' (in spite of its strange name it is a plugin).
 It includes an editor and ts compiler.
 Restart eclipse.
 2. the settings are ok (including format + save options)
 3. the tsconfig.json contains settings for tsc.
-For the fullpower of this config file see https://www.typescriptlang.org/docs/handbook/tsconfig-json.html .
+For the full power of this config file see https://www.typescriptlang.org/docs/handbook/tsconfig-json.html .
 Simple settings are, e.g.:
 ```javascript
 {